Fatu Feu'u: Fa'asamoa

 Fa'asamoa is the unifying element of Feu'u's work.
 The term fa'asamoa is generally defined as 'the Samoan way'.
 The social structure of Samoan society is held together and actively maintained by an adherence to unwritten but understood cultural conventions embodied in fa'asamoa which binds family networks to traditional customs and ceremonies.

 Tautai Pacific Arts Trust

 Tautai Pacific Arts Trust, an organisation of contemporary Pacific artists in New Zealand, was founded in the 1980s as an informal network from an initiative by Feu'u and artist friends.
 This group shared a goal of mutual support for the promotion of Pacific visual art artists, at a time when Pacific art was in the very early stages of recognition as a particular genre.
 In 2005, Tautai celebrated its 10th anniversary as a formalised organisation.
 Members include other established Pacific artists such as painter and sculptor Johnny Penisula, multi-media artist Shigeyuki Kihara and Michel Tuffery.
-By 2022 the Tautai Pacific Arts Trust is considered a leading Pacific arts organisation, the director is Courtney Sina Meredith, and the premises are on Karangahape Road in Auckland.
+By 2022 the Tautai Pacific Arts Trust is considered a leading Pacific arts organisation, the director is Aanoalii Rowena Fuluifaga and the premises are on Karangahape Road in Auckland.